mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 | Pyle     | [PLRSTN62U 19" 2U](https://pyleusa.com/products/plrstn62u)                     | $64   |
 | StarTech | [CABSHELFV 2U 16"](https://www.startech.com/en-us/server-management/cabshelfv) | $XX   |

-### Review: XX shelves
+### Review: Pyle PLRSTN62U rack shelves

 - Grade: A

-I found these shelves on Amazon.
-I'd never heard of the manufacturer, but they looked right for my needs.
-They worked great.
+I had never heard of Pyle as a brand, but I found the shelves online, and they seemed like a match for what I wanted.
+They've worked out well.

 They were easy to install, they're low in price, and they have a lip that prevents components from sliding off the rack.

-### Review: StarTech CABSHELFV 2U shelves
+### Review: StarTech CABSHELFV 2U rack shelves

 - Grade: D